 Optimizing for “near me” searches is a key marketing tool for businesses to fuel growth since the queries have doubled in volume since 2016.
 93% of online experiences begin with a search engine, that’s far more than social media leads.
 Here are a few local SEO concepts everyone should know about:

-By that we mean name, address and phone number.
+By that we mean a name, address, and phone number.
 Make sure this information is consistent across all platforms and exactly matches the information on your website.
 Something very basic but you would be surprised how many businesses get it wrong.